jackatopolis/weather_crime_ETL_project/README.md

 <a name="extraction"></a>
 ### Data Extraction
 1. Chicago crime data:<br>
-    We idientified the [Chicago Crime dataset](https://www.kaggle.com/chicago/chicago-crime) on Kaggle. and used BigQuery Storage API to extract the data into a Pandas DataFrame.
-This requires a special BigQuery Storage API key json file, which should be saved in the same file location as the notebook and should be named "apikey.json".
-The data within this dataset was extracted from the Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
-Privacy is respected with this dataset by showing location on block level only.
-Additionally, the preliminary crime classification for a record may be changed at any time due to investigation outcomes, human error, or other.
-The dataset is updated daily, and the data is collected from 2001 to present, minus the most recent seven days.<br><br>
+    We idientified the [Chicago Crime dataset](https://www.kaggle.com/chicago/chicago-crime) on Kaggle.
+The data was extracted from BigQuery Storage API and transformed into a Pandas.
+There were several steps involved in extracting these data.
+In particular, we registered for an API key, which had to be saved and stored as a file named "apikey.json" in the same folder as the Jupyter Notebook file.
+The original crime data were derived from the Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
+The CLEAR system provides data at the block level to ensure confidentiality.
+Additionally, the preliminary crime classification is subject to change as errors are corrected and the status of an investigation changes.
+CLEAR system data is updated daily and available from 2001 to the prior 7days (i.e., reporting lag).<br><br>
     The original dataset features 22 columns:<br>
     * unique_key: a unique identifier for each record, where a record is defined as a reported incident of a crime (integer)<br>
     * case_number: Chicago Police Department Records Division Number (string)<br>